 A colorful miniature cottage garden in a container will thrive throughout the summer.
-See our step-by-step instructions for creating this container.
+Our step-by-step instructions show how to create this container.

 Containers are ideal hosts for specimens that you normally wouldn't plant in a Midwest garden, such as this tropical blood banana paired with trailing geraniums and scaevola.

 Containers with ornamental grasses provide easy-care drama.
 For greater impact, combine different textures, heights, colors and plumes.
 These tough plants will still look great at the end of the season.
 In containers such as this one, the flowers hide the base of the grass and can be switched out as blooms fade.